AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 3. When you decide that you will complet an issue, you should add yourself in the "Assignees" section.

-Read about issue estimation in [SCRUM_PROCESS.md](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/blob/master/docs/SCRUM_PROCESS.md) file.
+Read about issue estimation in the [SCRUM_PROCESS.md](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/blob/master/docs/SCRUM_PROCESS.md) file.

 4. The issue will closed, when PR merging